 Skip to main content

-D42 Netflow Collector - Install as Service
+Device42 NetFlow Collector - Install as a Service

-The Device42 Netflow Collector
+The Device42 NetFlow Collector

-Netflow Collector Architecture High Level Overview:
+NetFlow Collector Architecture High-Level Overview:

 1. The NetFlow exporter: Your network devices are the 'source' of NetFlow messages